swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 }
 ```

-Partial-applications of object methods are allowed almost anywhere, but this is no ordinary method.
+Partial-applications of object methods are allowed almost anywhere, but this is no ordinary method; it has actor-isolation.
 As of today, the partial-application of an actor-isolated method is  _not_ allowed if it appears in a context outside of that actor's isolation:

 ```swift
 extension StatefulTransformer {